 If you are transitioning to computer science and miss many of the requirements, review this page.

-Note: Pending changes.
-Students admitted before the changes are official can choose to graduate under this program or under the progam in effect when admitted.
+Students admitted under prior regulations can choose to graduate under this program or under the program in effect when admitted.

 Candidates for the M.S. degree in Computer Science must complete 30 credit hours of coursework in Computer Science CMP SCI.